-The Florida Museum of Natural History hosts incredible exhibits including mammoth and mastodon skeletons, and entrance is completely free.
+The Florida Museum of Natural History hosts incredible exhibits including mammoth and mastodon skeletons.
 Depot Park is another great spot to visit for all ages with a splash park for kids, and other usual city park activities.
 They also routinely have food truck events, art festivals, and other performances available.

 After a long day of exploring, you can retire to a lovely KOA campground.
 Starke/Gainesville KOA has all the expected amenities of a KOA such as full hookups, wifi, cable, a dog park, a year-round pool, and more.
 This is the perfect place to stay when visiting the town of Gainesville.

 One of our last stops is Jacksonville, Florida.
 This area has been a winter destination vacation for Westerners and Northerners since the late nineteenth century and still continues to attract visitors.

 A popular stop is the Jacksonville Zoo and Gardens.
 This highly-rated zoo has over 2000 animal species and over 1000 plant species, plus an on-site wellness team to care for the animals.
 If you’re ready to shop ‘til you drop, then the St. Johns Town Center outdoor shopping area is a necessary stop.
 They have over 150 stores and dining options for visitors to choose from.